NathanThus/UnshortenURL-DiscordBot/README.md

 Don't forget to save your changes!

 After that, invite the bot to the server.
-Once the bot is in, run the
+Once the bot is in, run the aforementioned commands.

 ## 📄 License